autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 --pipeline.model.patch-size 11 --pipeline.model.patch-warp-loss-mult 0.1 --pipeline.model.topk 4
 ```

 where topk denotes the number of nearby views which have the smallest NCC error.
-Only those patchesare used for supervision, effectively ignoring outliers, e.g., due to occlusion.
+Only those patches are used for supervision, effectively ignoring outliers, e.g., due to occlusion.

 ## Sensor Depth Loss